-Spokane Police investigate fatal shooting in West Central neighborhood
+Spokane police investigate fatal shooting in West Central neighborhood

-Officers barricaded the area at the West Boone St. and North Walnut Ave intersection.
+Officers barricaded the area at the West Boone Street and North Walnut Avenue intersection.
 The roads are expected to be blocked during the morning commute.

 Spokane police have not said if they are looking for a suspect at this time.
 When asked about the search for a suspect, an officer responded that the investigation is in the preliminary stages at this time.